check-spelling/check-spelling-docs/Feature:-Restricted-Permissions.md

 # Restricted Permissions

+## ⚠️ Versions before [v0.0.26](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.26) are broken

+If you are running a version prior to [v0.0.26](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.26), you will erroneously receive this message.
+Please upgrade to [v0.0.26](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.26) or newer.

+You should see a notice hinting about this of the form:

+> ⚠️ Found note for version 0.0.25: 'If you accept PRs from forks, they won't work.
+Please upgrade to https://github.com/check-spelling/check-spelling/releases/v0.0.26'

+## History

 Included in [v0.0.20](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.20)

 GitHub introduced [permissions for GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/) which enables one to restrict tokens to just the necessary permissions.